-Cahuachi is believed to have been a pilgrimage site of the Nazca people.
-Still an active archeological site, Cahuachi is dominated by several adobe pyramids made of sand and clay as well as having a graveyard.
+Cahuachi is an archaeological site, believed to have been a pilgrimage site of the Nazca people, which is dominated by several adobe pyramids made of sand and clay.

 Little is known about Cahuachi, but as it overlooked the Nazca Lines, it is thought to have been a ceremonial site.
 The site is believed to have been built sometime in the 1st century AD, and was abandoned by 500AD, probably because of drought.
 Over time, it’s thought it turned from a ceremonial site into effectively a graveyard.